Montessori Practical Life for Babies & Toddlers: Independence Begins at Home

 Start Simple

-You do not need a full Montessori setup to begin practical life at home.
+You do not need a dedicated Montessori space or expensive materials to begin.

-Most practical life activities begin with simply noticing where your child already wants to participate and gently making space for it.
+Most practical life activities start with simply noticing where your child already wants to participate and making room for it.

 That might look like:

-It grows slowly through repeated everyday experiences that help children feel capable, involved, and trusted.
+It grows through hundreds of ordinary moments that help children feel trusted, capable, and included.

 FAQs About Montessori Practical Life for Babies & Toddlers